Phoenixville, PA (1976)

 He'd taken the requisite high school band trip to Disney World, and well - all I got was this AMAZING t-shirt.
 I wore this shirt religiously until there were holes in it that were bigger than Mickey Mouse's ears.

 Uncle Ken had a huge influence on me.
 I guess I knew he was different at an early age.
-He had long hair and I recall hearing about Jesus Christ Superstar a lot.
+He had long hair and talked about Jesus Christ Superstar a lot.

 While Ken wasn't Jesus to me, he was rad and rebellious.